tsnellgrove/dark_castle3/doc/to_do.md

 	- for active_gs.mach_obj_lst(), eliminate 'hasattrib' and create method to check for being machine
 	- eliminate 'hasattrib' for containers in active_gs.scope_lst() too
 	- have a default methods is_contain and is_mach for Invisible that returns False; overload to True for exception cases
-- TBD: for doors and containers, use None option for no lock or no lid?
+- DONE: for doors and containers, use None option for no lock or no lid?
-- Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
+- CANCEL: Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
-	- why do I need active_gs.dynamic_descript_dict again?
+	- CANCEL: why do I need active_gs.dynamic_descript_dict again?
 - investigate setters & getters for GameState class
-- is there really any need for GameState room_mach_lst() ??
+- DONE: is there really any need for GameState room_mach_lst() ??
 - TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??
 - TBD: sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)
 - eliminate active_gs.move_dec() ?
-- TBD: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
-	- This becomes important for 'take' capacity as well in shrinking puzzle (??)
-	- encumberance (post Burt as object?)
-	- implement carying capacity / container cappacity; Also carry restriction passages, etc..
-- fun idea - small creature - like a mouse - as an item
-- more directions
-- landscape / path changes
-- food & drink system?
-- darkness & light source system?
-	- lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
-- How to enable switches and machines to self register for universal scope
-	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away
-- create vehical puzzle?
-- shiny sword glows near enemies?
-- make goblin hand contents examinable (e.g. Grimy Axe)
-- create 'jump' command with same response as Zork ('Whee!'
-I think?)

 file handling:
 - game saves (requires file clean up?)